Overview

 jiraBaseUrl | xray.jiraBaseUrl | Jira server/DC base URL | http://10.0.0.1/ |

-Xray on Jira Cloud uses its own mechanism (i.e., API key pairs) for authenticating requests; contact your Jira admin to obtain the API key (client ID + client secret pair).
+Xray on Jira cloud uses its own mechanism (i.e. API key pairs) for authenticating requests; in order to obtain the API key (client id + client secret pair) please ask you Jira admin.

 ---|---|---|---|